How Collagen Helps with Anti-Aging: What You Need to Know

 Let’s get real — our bodies are amazing, but they don’t hold onto collagen forever.
 Collagen production naturally slows down as we age, starting as early as our mid-20s.

-By the time you reach your 40s, your skin’s collagen levels can drop by 1% to 2% each year.
+By the time you reach your 40s, your skin’s collagen levels may decline by around 1% to 1.5% per year, contributing to gradual structural changes in the skin.

 This slow decline shows up in ways we all notice: